What They Are

-- Use durable goods!
+- Use durable goods instead of disposables!
 Products that can be cleaned and reused over and over again always have a lower environmental impact than single-use, disposable products.
 Ask your favorite restaurant, cafeteria, or other food venue for a non-disposable solution.

 - Insist that any compostable containers you purchase for your business, event or home use are BPI certified or supply other proof of ASTM D6400 or D6868 standards.
 Refer to our Purchasing Guidelines for Compostable Food-Related Products for more information.